KwonVitalLab/KwonVitalLab.github.io/career/index.md

 ## PostDoc

-The postdoctoral fellow will help design efficient machine learning systems for human movement and behavior analysis on the network edge using distributed on- and off-body sensors (camera, microphone, or wearables) to tackle mental and brain health challenges.
+The postdoctoral fellow will help design machine learning systems for human movement and behavior analysis using distributed on- and off-body sensors (camera, microphone, or wearables) to tackle mental and brain health challenges.

 MINIMUM QUALIFICATIONS: